AMReX-Astro/Castro/docs_new/source/AMR.rst

 this information.
 So, the gravitational field at the old time in the second fine timestep is actually missing information that would have been present if we had updated the coarse grid already.
 Is there a way to use this information?
-For the assumptions we make in , the answer is actually yes.
+For the assumptions we make in Castro, the answer is actually yes.
 If we apply the effect of the synchronization not at the synchronization time but at the end of every fine timestep, then every fine timestep always has the most up-to-date